From explicit to spontaneous charge order and the fate of antiferromagnetic quantum Hall state: Results

 We now proceed to present results supporting the phase diagram \ref{fig:pd_U18}.
 We have plotted in Fig. \ref{fig:u18_weakv} the staggered charge density $n_s$ and the local magnetization $m$ [panel (a)] and the effective ionic potential $\tilde{\Delta}_\sigma$ [panel (b)] vs the ionic potential $\Delta$ for the two different values of the NN interaction $V=0.2t$ and $0.7t$.
 The Hubbard interaction in Fig. \ref{fig:u18_weakv} is fixed to $U=18t$.
 One can see in panel (a) a finite staggered charge density which persists even to small values of $\Delta$ where the system develops long-range AF order.
 This is to be compared with the results in Fig. \ref{fig:d0_weakV}(a) where the system shows either charge or AF order.
 The ionic potential inducing a finite staggered charge density in the Mott regime is a point which is already addressed by both numerical \cite{Manmana2004,Vanhala2016} and analytical \cite{Aligia2004} calculations.

 Figure \ref{fig:u18_weakv}(b) reveals a parameter range where the effective ionic potential $\tilde{\Delta}_\sigma$ for one spin component, spin $\dn$ in the figure, falls in the topological region (shaded area) and the other in the trivial region.
 This confirms the stabilization of the $\mathcal{C}=1$ AFQHI.
 The plotted data are for the AF solution with the positive magnetization on the lower-energy sublattice, $\langle n^\vpdag_{B,\up}-n^\vpdag_{B,\dn}\rangle >0$.
 For the AF solution with the positive magnetization on the higher-energy sublattice $A$, it is the spin $\up$ which enters the topological region.
 One notes how upon increasing the NN interaction $V$ the width of the AFQHI phase decreases.
-The NN interaction not only does not support the emergence of the AFQHI but even suppresses its existence.

 The data in panels (a) and (b) are obtained with the number of bath sites $n_b=6$ except for the green filled squares at $V=0.2t$ and $\Delta=7.6t$, which are for $n_b=7$.
 The results for $n_b=5$ also lie just on top of the results for $n_b=6$ and $7$.
-We have compared the data for the different number of bath sites $n_b=5$, $6$, and $7$ at multiple other points close to the phase transitions and a similar agreement is found.
+We have shown the results for different numbers of bath sites at only a single point to avoid overloading the figure.
+We have compared the data for the different number of bath sites $n_b=5$, $6$, and $7$ at multiple other points near the phase boundaries in Figs. \ref{fig:pd_d0} and \ref{fig:pd_U18} and a similar agreement is found.